 Note that the shrimp also need to be frozen separately, not in a big clump.
 If you shake the bag, you should hear a bunch of frozen shrimp all moving around separately in there.
 If 2-3 are frozen together here and there, that’s fine.
 But no bigger clumps than that.
 If the shrimp are bought frozen from the store, they are usually frozen separately.
 If they’ve clumped up in the bag a bit, try banging the bag lightly on the counter.
 This could dislodge them.

-Ahhhh poached shrimp.
 Poaching is truly my favorite way to cook shrimp, especially for shrimp cocktail, but for almost any preparation.
-It’s such a gentle cooking method and it leaves the shrimp plump, juicy and tender – never tough.
+It’s such a gentle cooking method and it leaves the shrimp plump, juicy, and tender – never tough.

 The crazy thing is that to poach the shrimp from frozen, you do everything EXACTLY the same as for poaching thawed shrimp.
 You just leave them in the water for an extra minute.
 One minute.
-That’s all.
+That’s all, no need for thawing.